boelle/VaillantCloud/docs/docs/3-contributing.md

     You need at least Python 3.10.

-Fork and clone the [mypyllant-component repository](https://github.com/signalkraft/mypyllant-component), then from within the directory run:
+Fork and clone the [VaillantCloud repository](https://github.com/signalkraft/mypyllant-component), then from within the directory run:

 ```shell